-To be eligible for substantive promotion to Senior Graduate Master/Mistress (SGM)/Primary School Master/Mistress (PSM)/Principal Graduate Master/Mistress (PGM)/Senior Primary School Master/Mistress (SPSM), a candidate must have completed designated training programmes in the Core Part specified by the Permanent Secretary and fulfilled the required number of hours of training programmes in the Elective Part recognised and approved by the Incorporated Management Committee (IMC).
+To be eligible for substantive promotion to Senior Graduate Master/Mistress (SGM) /Primary School Master/Mistress (PSM)/Principal Graduate Master/Mistress (PGM) /Senior Primary School Master/Mistress (SPSM), a candidate must have completed designated training programmes in the Core Part specified by the Permanent Secretary and fulfilled the required number of hours of training programmes in the Elective Part recognised and approved by the Incorporated Management Committee (IMC).
 Schools are advised to refer to the relevant circular(s) currently in force for details of the enhanced training requirements for promotion.

-Level Core Part - provided by EDB (30 hours) Elective Part (60/100 hours) Graduate Master/Mistress (GM) to Senior Graduate Master/Mistress (SGM) Assistant Primary School Master/Mistress (APSM) to Primary School Master/Mistress (PSM) Complete the following training programmes within the previous 5 years (1) Professional Values, Conduct and Education Policies (2) Professional Vision and Growth of School Leaders (3) Reflection and Practice of Professional Leadership Complete 60 hours of suitable training programmes within the previous 5 years (These training programmes must be endorsed and accepted by IMCs as fulfilling the requirements of the Elective Part.)
+Level Core Part - provided by EDB (30 hours) Elective Part (60/100 hours) Graduate Master/Mistress (GM) to Senior Graduate Master/Mistress (SGM) Assistant Primary School Master/Mistress (APSM) to Primary School Master/Mistress (PSM) Complete the following training programmes within the previous 5 years (1) Professional Values, Conduct and Education Policies (2) Professional Vision and Complete 60 hours of suitable training programmes within the previous 5 years (These training programmes must be endorsed and accepted by IMCs as fulfilling the requirements of the Elective Part.)
 Senior Graduate Master/Mistress (SGM) to Principal Graduate Master/Mistress (PGM) Primary School Master/Mistress (PSM) to Senior Primary School Master/Mistress (SPSM) Complete the following training programmes within the previous 5 years (1) Professional Values, Conduct and Education Policies (2) School Administration and Management Complete 100 hours of suitable training programmes within the previous 5 years (These training programmes must be endorsed and accepted by IMCs as fulfilling the requirements of the Elective Part.)

-Note 1 In addition to the training requirements stipulated in the table above, special school teachers must have successfully completed a course of training in special education recognised by the Permanent Secretary in order to be eligible for substantive promotion.
+school teachers must have successfully completed a course of training in special education recognised by the Permanent Secretary in order to be eligible for substantive promotion.
 Schools are advised to refer to the relevant provisions of the Code of Aid for Special Schools and the relevant circular(s) currently in force for details of the training requirements for promotion.